 Can I get paid for studying during my work time?

 No. Your work-study position is a real job just like any other job on campus.
 As an employee of the college, you are needed to work the times you are scheduled to work and to complete the tasks you are assigned.
 If you need time off to study, talk with your supervisor in advance about scheduling time off from your job.
 Remember, you have made a commitment to be at work at scheduled times.
 Think of this as a “real job” where the employer requires work in exchange for wages.

 What if I need time off from my job?

 If you need time off from your job, you must discuss the situation with your supervisor at least 24 hours in advance of the time you need to be absent from work.
 Your supervisor may request that you submit your request in writing.
 In the event of illness, you must contact your supervisor as soon as possible before your normal time to report to work.
 Habitual tardiness and failure to work your assigned schedule are not acceptable work behaviors and will not be tolerated.

 Can I wait until spring semester to find a job?

 You may apply for a position anytime one is posted.
 However, most offices will fill their positions in the fall for the full academic year.
 If you play a sport or have a difficult class schedule, tell the supervisor during your interview to see if it is possible for the department to work with you on your work schedule for that semester.

 Are there work-study positions available off campus?

 If you qualify for Federal Work Study, you may be able to work at one of the established Community Shares Organizations or even create your own Community Shares position with a qualifying organization.
 Community Shares positions are community service jobs with local non-profit governmental and community-based organizations.
-If you are interested in a community service job that is not listed on CCC Works, contact the Financial Aid Office about working for the organization.
+If you are interested in a community service job that is not listed on CCC Works, contact Amy Gilliland in the CCM about working for the organization.

 I’m a returning student and I plan to work in the same department where I worked last year.
 Do I have to apply again this year?